kroshu/kuka_drivers/doc/wiki/Home.md

 - KRCs send motion states every 4 ms, but jitter is possible.
 - `update` runs only on the main thread, but it also updates the async hardware interface.

 Note: for simplicity, in cases where it does not affect the outcome, `read` is triggered at the same time for both threads.
+The same scenarios can be extended to any number of robots, the graphs show a multi-robot scenario to make understanding easier.

 Legend:
 - R = hardware interface `read`